cylc/cylc-doc/src/user-guide/writing-workflows/scheduling.rst

 Optional outputs are marked with ``?``.
 They may or may not be completed by the task at runtime.

-Like the first example above, the following graph also says task ``bar`` should trigger if ``foo`` succeeds:
+Like the first example above, the following graph says task ``bar`` should trigger if ``foo`` succeeds:

 .. code-block:: cylc-graph